 Many restaurants offer lunch-time specials, so consider eating big at lunch to save some money.
 If you venture out at night-time, find the places that offer all-you-can-eat or all-you-can-drink deals, or if you are traveling with families and young children, eat out at one of the “family restaurants” that are dotted throughout the country.
 If the place you are staying in has a kitchen, cooking at home is a great way to save some money.
 Many local supermarkets offer good quality produce—often locally grown.
 Farmers markets—often on Saturday and Sundays—are also a good place to pick up fresh produce.

 Just because you are on a budget, doesn't mean you need to miss out on any cultural enjoyment.
 Many temples, shrines and parks are free of charge—or if a fee is required, it is generally a couple of hundred yen.
 If you are based in the Tokyo area, consider purchasing a Grutt Pass that gives you discounted admission to many of Tokyo's attractions and museums.
 For concerts, buy tickets in Japan from convenience stores and save a little on the ticket price.

 Take advantage of tax free shopping in Japan to save the consumption tax on a wide range of products.
 Keep an eye out for tax free shopping stickers and counters in retail outlets.
 Make sure to carry your passport with you.
-The shelves of Japan's famous 100 yen shops are stacked with a wide range of decent quality products from stationery supplies to kitchen utensils, and you can pick up cheaper tickets for train travel, attractions such as Tokyo Disneyland and Universal Studios , or second-hand brand goods at discount stores—brightly colored buildings usually located close to stations.
+The shelves of Japan's famous 100 yen shops are stacked with a wide range of decent quality products from stationery supplies to kitchen utensils, and you can pick up cheaper tickets for train travel, attractions such as Tokyo Disney Resort and Universal Studios Japan , or second-hand brand goods at discount stores—brightly colored buildings usually located close to stations.